daftaupe/munin-tor/README.md

     env.torpassword mypassword
     env.torcachedir /tmp

-When this is configured as required you can test the plugin that the plugin is working the way it should with the following command :
+When this is configured as required you can test that the plugin is working the way it should with the following command :

     # In order to test tor_connections, adapt to the desired plugin.
     $ munin-run tor_connections